-- ▶ Focus on decision problems - ▶ If \exists polytime algorithm for P, then P ∈ P - ► If there is a polytime checkable certificate for all YES instances of P, then P ∈ NP e.g. problem finding a path with fewer than K edges in a graph: path itself is a certificate: it can be checked whether it has fewer than K edges in time proportional to K, which is obviously smaller than the size of the graph
+- Focus on decision problems - ▶ If \exists polytime algorithm for P, then P ∈ P - ► If there is a polytime checkable certificate for all YES instances of P, then P ∈ NP

-- No-one knows whether $\mathbf{P} = \mathbf{NP}$ (we think not) - NP includes problems for which we don't think a polytime algorithm exists e.g. k-clique, subset-sum, knapsack, hamiltonian cycle, sat, ...
+- ► No-one knows whether P = NP (we think not) - NP includes problems for which we don't think a polytime algorithm exists e.g. k-clique, subset-sum, knapsack, hamiltonian cycle, sat, ...